BestTimesToVisit.com Logo

 How easy is it to get around Ljubljana using public transportation, and are there any hidden transportation gems?

-Ljubljana boasts an excellent and affordable public transportation system, with buses reaching all areas.
-Consider purchasing a day or multi-day pass.
-For a unique experience, rent a 'koleso' (bike) and explore the city's extensive network of bike paths along the Ljubljanica River – it's a fantastic way to see the city!
+Ljubljana boasts an excellent and affordable public transportation system, with buses and trams reaching most areas.
+For a truly unique experience, rent a bike and explore the city's extensive network of cycling paths along the Ljubljanica River.
+It's a fantastic way to see the city at your own pace.

-What are some lesser-known spots or hidden gems that a typical tourist might miss in Ljubljana?
+What are some lesser-known spots or hidden gems that you would recommend in Ljubljana?

 How safe is Ljubljana, and are there any particular safety concerns I should be aware of as a tourist?